-Although wasp stings are painful and some swelling will develop, this is a common reaction.
-However, some do have a serious allergy to the venom and in these cases, death can occur.
+Although wasp stings can really hurt and some puffiness will develop, this is a common reaction.
+However, some people do have a serious allergy to the venom and in these cases, death can occur.

 - If you were stung several times by many wasps.

-- You experience blurry vision.
+- Blurry vision.